margrietpalm/040code.github.io/content/posts/2020-05-25-scaling-selfhosted-action-runners/index.md

 git push origin master
 ```

-You should after 30 seconds see your new spot instance starting in AWS.
+After 30 seconds you should see your new spot instance starting in AWS.

 ![aws-running](aws-running.png)